Chapter 23: What Must Be Done

 Finally, a weary sigh bled through the speaker. “…Fine,” Bonni muttered.
 The mag-lock buzzed, releasing with a heavy clunk.
 “Come on up.”

-Relief washed through Apricot.
+Relief washed through her.
 She pulled the glass door open and ducked inside.

 Weak lobby lights flickered overhead, casting a sickly glow across the cramped space.
 The air smelled of stale cigarettes and leftover takeout.
-Threadbare brown carpet stretched toward dingy beige walls—the kind of color chosen by someone utterly surrendering to despair.
+Threadbare brown carpet stretched toward dingy beige walls.
 A security camera in the corner hummed as it tracked her, its tiny red eye sweeping over her with lazy precision.

-Inside the rattling elevator, a single dim fluorescent panel buzzed like an irritated hornet.
-The doors groaned shut, sealing Apricot into the lingering mix of bleach and old cigarette smoke.
+Inside, a single dim fluorescent panel buzzed overhead.
+The doors groaned shut, sealing her into the lingering mix of bleach and old cigarette smoke.
 As the lift lurched upward, she wrinkled her nose.
 Why is Bonni living in a place like this?
-The Bonni she knew was bold, stylish—chasing trends like they were prey.
+The Bonni she knew was bold, stylish, chasing trends like they were prey.
 This place felt like surrender.

 The elevator dinged, doors clattering open on the 41st floor.
 The hallway’s stale air and buzzing bulbs felt like a continuation of the lobby’s gloom.
 Apricot navigated the maze of identical doors until 415E came into view.
 She knocked.